-Join Matt Piper for an in-depth discussion in this video Auto and manual recording modes, part of Learn Music Memos: The Basics.
+Join Matt Piper for an in-depth discussion in this video Auto and manual recording modes, part of Learning Music Memos.

 - [Voiceover] In this video, I want to jump right into recording with Music Memos.
 So, I'm going to launch the app, and I'm gonna be recording my guitar, so I'd like to check the tuning.
 I see that there is a tuning fork in the upper right-hand corner of the screen.
 So, I'll press that, and check my tuning. (guitar chords) So you can see, my D is a little bit flat.